 Contact tracing is an important tool for slowing transmission.
 Learn more from the CDC here:

-Your bill will be prorated with Nov.
-20 serving as the last billed day on your bill.
-This will result in your bill for the Fall semester being reduced by 20% for both Room and the Meal Plan to reflect the reduced amount of time on campus.
+Your bill would be prorated based on the last billed day you were in the residence halls.
+This would result in your bill for the semester being reduced for both Room and the Meal Plan to reflect the reduced amount of time on campus.

 Our costs per credit hour are the same for on-site and online classes; however, we will not be charging a distance education fee for any online classes.
 Instruction costs are the same for commuter and residential students.
 For any residential students who would need to go home early, we will do the conversion and then refund for room and board per diem.
 There will be no cancellation fee for dorm contracts.

-Because Park Hall will be utilized for potential quarantine/isolation space, residential capacity will be reduced by 25%.
+Because rooms in Park Hall will be utilized for potential isolation space, residential capacity will be reduced.
 All remaining residence hall rooms will be set up for double occupancy, so you will have one roommate, no more or less, unless you have an approved accommodation for a single.
 The only single occupancy rooms will be medical singles.

 Deep cleaning of residence halls will be done twice a day.
 All contact surfaces, such as door knobs, handrails, elevator buttons, and light switches, will be cleaned multiple times each day.
 Residence hall bathrooms will be cleaned 4 to 6 times per day depending on building occupancy.
 Residence hall students will be responsible for cleaning their own dorm spaces; basic cleaning supplies can be provided.
 Disinfecting wipes will be available for wiping down common spaces and other frequently used items.
 All are encouraged to ensure surfaces are disinfected between use.

 If your roommate is sick, please notify ResLife staff immediately.
-We would relocate the sick individual most likely to a quarantine space in Park Hall if there was a concern that they were sick with COVID-19 symptoms.
-If your roommate does in fact have COVID-19, we would put the person with the confirmed case into isolation, or they could go home if they choose, but we would also need to quarantine you until we are able to get you tested because of potential exposure.
+Individuals who are not fully vaccinated or boostered will be required to quarantine until they receive a negative test result and will be permitted to quarantine in their room. .
+If your roommate does in fact have COVID-19, we would put the person with the confirmed case into isolation, or they could go home if they choose, but we would also need to quarantine you, if you are not fully vaccinated or boostered, until we are able to get you tested because of potential exposure.

-To ensure the safety of our campus, outside guests and other students who live off-campus will not be able to enter the residence halls.
-The only people who should be in the residence halls are those who live there.
+To ensure the safety of our campus, outside guests and other students who live off-campus will not be able to enter the residence halls; however, residents are allowed to visit each other if they live in different buildings on campus.
 In terms of going home on weekends, visits to other towns and cities within Maine are allowable, but if you do leave, you need to let Residence Life know.
-UMPI’s move to remote work and learning after the Thanksgiving break is meant to help reduce potential student travel earlier in the semester and better prevent potential exposure connected with that travel.

 Changes in schedule, and other important updates, will be sent to you through email.
 Students are encouraged to check their maine.edu email regularly.